IlanaB11/My-TidyTuesday/README.md

 Data exploration done using data from [tidytuesday](https://github.com/rfordatascience/tidytuesday)

-Orignally started for coursework for MATH250 at lake forest college
+Orignally started for coursework for course MATH250 at Lake Forest College

 ## Posted Project